Proposal sketch. This emoji isnβt on keyboards yet, targeted for September 2026 (targeted).

 What does it mean?

-πͺ Meteor is a burning streak of rock crossing the sky, drawn as a bright fiery head with a glowing trail behind it.
-It fills a specific astronomical gap: Unicode already has βοΈ Comet (long orbital body with a tail of gas and dust), β Star (static), and π Shooting Star (which is actually a stylized wish symbol, not an astronomical body), but no way to represent a meteor, meteorite, or fireball crossing the atmosphere.
+[meteor] Meteor is a burning streak of rock crossing the sky, drawn as a bright fiery head with a glowing trail behind it.
+It fills a specific astronomical gap: Unicode has had βοΈ Comet (a long-orbit icy body with a diffuse gas tail), β Star (a static sun), and π Shooting Star (actually a stylized wish symbol, not an astronomical object) since 2010, but no dedicated glyph for a meteor, meteorite, or atmospheric fireball.

 Sky objects in emoji, compared